Tar Heel: Civil War

 Walter Clark offers a similar account in the third volume of his Histories of the Several Regiments from North Carolina in the Great War, asserting that the nickname came about when North Carolina troops held their ground during a battle in Virginia during the American Civil War while other supporting troops retreated.
 After the battle, supporting troops asked the victorious North Carolinians: "Any more tar down in the Old North State [North Carolina], boys?" and they replied: "No, not a bit; old Jeff's bought it all up."
 The supporting troops continued: "Is that so?
 What is he going to do with it?"
-The North Carolinian troops' response: "He is going to put it on you'ns' heels to make you stick better in the next fight."
+The North Carolina troops' response: "He is going to put it on you'ns' heels to make you stick better in the next fight."